Energy transition

 The Jänschwalde Innovative Storage Power Plant

-Technology combinations such as the Innovative Storage Power Plant (ISPP) in Jänschwalde describe the path to an up to 100 percent renewable and climate-neutral energy supply that is secured around the clock.
+Technology combinations such as the Innovative Storage Power Plant (ISPP) in Jänschwalde describe the path to a renewable and climate-neutral energy supply that is secured around the clock.
 The Innovative Storage Power Plant is an important signal for Lusatia to develop sustainable and future-oriented energy and industrial sites here.
 Beyond the region, it can become a blueprint for flexible future power plants in the energy transition.

 Transformation through technology